Are you being sold a RILA Annuity?

 How Do RILAs Work?

 RILAs use a rather complicated series of options.
 The downside (floor or buffer) is pretty much locked in for the duration of the contract, but the insurance company can change the cap.
 They make their money on the spread between what they earn and what they give you with the cap.
-The salesperson earns commission because of the surrender charges which lock you up with surrender fees.
+The salesperson earns a commission because of the surrender charges, which lock you up with surrender fees.

 So, how do RILA annuities work?

-On the upside, there is a cap, where you participate in the upside of a market index via options (you don’t actually own the stocks, just options to purchase the stocks if they go up).
+On the upside is a cap, where you participate in the upside of a market index via options (you don’t actually own the stocks, just options to purchase the stocks if they go up).
 It is important to remember that you do not get dividends when you only own options on stocks.

 The downside is a bit more complicated.
 There is either a buffer or a floor.